Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/ivr/create-answer-webhook/node.md

 });
 ```

 Beneath it, write the code for the `mainMenu` function, which creates and returns an NCCO.
-We have wrapped the code that generates the NCCO in a function so that we can call it from elsewhere in our application, and not just from our answer webhook:
+We have wrapped the code that generates the NCCO in a function so that we can call it from elsewhere in our application, and not only from our answer webhook:

 ```javascript
 function mainMenu (req) {